michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0044.md

 - v: be at variance with; be out of line with
 - v: have no limits as a mathematical series
 ### Family
-diverge: diverged, divergency, divergent, diverges, diverging+;divergence: divergences;divergency: divergencies;divergent: divergence, divergently;diverging: divergingly
+- diverge: diverged, divergency, divergent, diverges, diverging+
+- divergence: divergences
+- divergency: divergencies
+- divergent: divergence, divergently
+- diverging: divergingly
 ### Examples
 - And third economic policy, Trump shows no signs of diverging from Reagan’s trickle-down legacy, despite his populist campaign bluster.
 - Both said that while there’s nothing explicitly illegal about the charity fundraising, it diverges from the best practices of previous White House administrations.